Trump's Response To Coronavirus, Race Has Put Him In A Hole For Reelection

 Trump has taken a hard "law and order" line, thinking that will appeal to suburban whites.
 CBS reported over the weekend that after demonstrations turned violent last weekend, the president wanted 10,000 active-duty military personnel on the streets.

-And while he's praised Floyd and been critical of police action in Minneapolis that killed the 46-year-old black man, Trump has also sounded off key.
+And while he has praised Floyd and been critical of police action in Minneapolis that killed the 46-year-old black man, Trump has also sounded off key.

 "Hopefully George is looking down right now and saying this is a great thing that's happening for our country," Trump said Friday of Floyd while touting the latest jobs report that sent stocks soaring.
 "This is a great day for him.
 It's a great day for everybody."

-Two other actions prompted pushback: Trump's walk last Monday to a church, part of which was burned, across from the White House came after law enforcement forcibly removed peaceful protesters; and the president threatened to invoke the Insurrection Act and use the military if governors didn't deploy National Guard troops to quell the protests.
+Two other actions prompted pushback.
+Trump's walk last Monday to a church, part of which was burned, across from the White House came after law enforcement forcibly removed peaceful protesters, and the president threatened to invoke the Insurrection Act and use the military if governors didn't deploy National Guard troops to quell the protests.
 Both moves caused controversy — and breaks with multiple, high-profile current and former military officials.

 What's more, survey data show his view of the country may be outdated.
 A new NPR/PBS NewsHour/Marist poll found two-thirds of Americans feel Trump has increased racial tensions since Floyd's death, and they largely disagree with his view of the demonstrators.
-More than 6-in-10 see the demonstrations as mostly legitimate protests rather than unlawful acts.
-Those are big shifts from the 1960s when majorities sided with police and had an unfavorable view of civil rights protests.
+More than 6 in 10 see the demonstrations as mostly legitimate protests rather than unlawful acts.
+Those are big shifts from the 1960s, when majorities sided with police and had an unfavorable view of civil rights protests.

 Polls have also shown more people disapproving of the president's handling of the coronavirus, and an NBC/WSJ poll out Sunday showed people say they think Biden would be better to handle the pandemic by an 11-point margin.

 Trump is suffering politically, losing ground with key groups and losing to Biden in head-to-head matchups.
-He's down 7 in both the NPR poll, 50% to 43%, and the NBC/WSJ poll, 49% to 42%.
-(In 2016, Clinton led in the NBC/WSJ poll at this time by just 2 points.)
+He's down 7 points in both the NPR poll, 50% to 43%, and the NBC/WSJ poll, 49% to 42%.
+(In 2016, Hillary Clinton led in the NBC/WSJ poll at this time by just 2 points.)

 There are still five months to go until the presidential election.
-This could be the nadir for Trump politically and most political strategists are girding for and expect a close election, but the president has a hole to climb out of right now if he hopes to be reelected.
+This could be the nadir for Trump politically, and most political strategists are girding for and expect a close election, but the president has a hole to climb out of right now if he hopes to be reelected.

 5 things to watch

-1. Protests and the president: The weekend largely saw peaceful, multi-ethnic protests around the country.
+1. Protests and the president: The weekend largely saw peaceful, multiethnic protests around the country.
 Do people continue to go out to the streets in the same numbers?
 Do the protests die down?
-On Monday, Trump holds a roundtable with law enforcement at the White House.
-Does he continue to take a hard-line, given most people said they don't agree with him on his view of the demonstrators?
+On Monday, Trump will hold a roundtable with law enforcement at the White House.
+Will he continue to take a hard line, given most people said they don't agree with him on his view of the demonstrators?

-2. Race and justice take spotlight on Capitol Hill: On Monday, House Democrats will unveil police reform legislation led by Congressional Black Caucus, and on Wednesday, a House committee holds a hearing on racial profiling and policing.
+2. Race and justice take spotlight on Capitol Hill: On Monday, House Democrats will unveil police reform legislation led by the Congressional Black Caucus, and on Wednesday, a House committee holds a hearing on racial profiling and policing.
 Notably, these are Democratic-led initiatives.
 Will there be Republicans who join in to press for changes in policing?
 After all, bipartisan efforts are what led to criminal justice reform legislation in 2018.

-3. What about coronavirus?
-With the masses of people in the streets, it's easy to forget that much of the country was locked down because of an airborne, viral respiratory pandemic.
+3. What about the coronavirus?
+With masses of people in the streets, it's easy to forget that much of the country was locked down because of an airborne, viral respiratory pandemic.
 The U.S. has now crossed 110,000 deaths from the coronavirus.
-Many front-line workers, doctors, nurses and other healthcare workers are torn on the protests and what they could mean for a resurgence of the coronavirus.
+Many front-line workers, doctors, nurses and other health care workers are torn regarding the protests and what they could mean for a resurgence of the coronavirus.
 The New York Times: "Many say they view the deaths of black people at the hands of police as a public health issue.
 But they also express worries that large gatherings will cause a second wave of Covid-19 cases, and they are balancing their involvement with calls for protesters and police officers to adhere to public health guidelines."
 There's no way to know what the effect will be yet, but it's something to watch.

-4. Watching the Supreme Court: The high court is set to release orders and opinions on Monday.
-The big topics to watch for are on LGBTQ rights and DACA, the Deferred Action for Childhood Arrivals Program started during the Obama administration.
+4. Watching the U.S. Supreme Court: The high court is set to release orders and opinions on Monday.
+The big topics to watch for are on LGBTQ rights and DACA, the Deferred Action for Childhood Arrivals program started during the Obama administration.
 The LGBTQ case is an employment discrimination one.
 On the DACA case, when the case was argued in the fall, the court's conservative majority appeared ready to go along with the Trump administration's argument that it acted lawfully in shutting down the program.
-The program was enacted by President Obama by executive order.
+The program was enacted by President Barack Obama by executive order.
 The court may also take up cases involving the Second Amendment and qualified immunity.

-5. Trump heads to West Point; coronavirus evident there: Trump is slated to give the commencement address at the U.S. Military Academy at West Point Saturday.
+5. Trump heads to West Point; coronavirus evident there: Trump is slated to give the commencement address at the U.S. Military Academy at West Point on Saturday.
 But 16 cadets and 71 faculty, staff or civilians at the campus have reported positive for COVID-19.
-USA Today: "Sources on Capitol Hill, with access to information but not authorized to speak publicly, said that of the 16 affected cadets, 14 had tested positive for the antibody that indicates they had contracted the virus, recovered and had developed anti-bodies.
+USA Today: "Sources on Capitol Hill, with access to information but not authorized to speak publicly, said that of the 16 affected cadets, 14 had tested positive for the antibody that indicates they had contracted the virus, recovered and had developed antibodies.
 In addition, 71 of the more than 5,000 faculty, staff and civilians at West Point have tested positive for COVID-19 since March.
 All but four civilians have recovered, and they are living off the post."

 Quote of the weekend